 The framework is the result of and is applied by software developers in innovative projects, where security of software is of the utmost importance.
 In 2019 the alliance started pilots to show and document what application of the framework means for software development processes and for the users of software.
 The results will be published in 2020.

 - Creation of software security awareness at all levels in the organization

 - Stimulate activities that contribute to increase software security.

 - Trustee of the (open source) Secure Software Framework

 - Develop a secure software certificate model for software based upon a positive advice from an inspection-organization accredited by the SSA.

 - Follow and contribute to (international) initiatives in the area of secure software development

 - Work together with other private and public organizations with similar interests.

 Danny is founder and chairman of the Secure Software Alliance.
 He has a background in software engineering and Danny is highly experienced in risk management with a strong focus on security (by design) and privacy.
-He has broad international experience and is founder of Scyber.
-His company manage cyber risks to be secure in cyber and maximize the benefits of digital business, building trust in cyber.
-Danny is an experienced risk manager in vital sectors, e.g. airports, banking, health care, telecommunication, energy and nuclear industry.
+He has broad international experience in vital sectors, e.g. airports, banking, health care, telecommunication, energy and nuclear industry.